Chocolate Chip Caramel Stuffed Cookies

 - 2 tsp pure vanilla extract

 - 2 cups (12 oz) milk chocolate chips

 - 1 14 oz bag of caramels, unwrapped

 - In a medium bowl combine flour, soda, and salt.
 Mix well with wire whisk and set aside.

 - In the large bowl of a stand mixer (or a large bowl with an electric hand mixer) blend sugars at medium speed.
 Add butter and mix to form a grainy paste, scraping down the sides of the bowl.
 Add eggs and vanilla extract, and mix at medium speed until just blended.
 Do not over mix.

 - Add the flour mixture and blend at low-speed until mixed.
 When completely mixed, add chocolate chips and blend or stir in with wooden spoon until fully incorporated.

 - Scoop out balls of dough a spoonful at a time.
 Flatten each ball into a disk in your palm and place a caramel in the center.
 Fold up dough around the caramel so the candy is fully covered by cookie dough.
 Place seam-side down onto a cookie sheet lined with silpat (or lightly greased with butter).
 Bake for 20-25 minutes until golden brown.
-Allow to cool for a couple of minutes (or eat them hot out of the oven and risk burning the inside of your mouth like I did!).
+Allow to cool for a couple of minutes before eating.